-We are launching a new process by which course instructors can view their students' Accommodation Letters online via myAIMS.
+We have launched a new process by which course instructors can view their students' Accommodation Letters online via myAIMS.
 This module was designed to improve communications and allow faculty to conveniently reference which students in their courses are currently requesting accommodations.

 The auto-emails related to Accommodation Letters cannot be "turned off" for a specific course or faculty member.
 However, there are very effective tools that can assist with managing these emails, so that they can be accessed if needed, but not add to the volume of your inbox.
 Please view this guide on How to Organize Emails from AccessAbility Services [PDF] for some helpful tips.